Things To Know First

-- Check to see if you have Low Power mode enabled, if it is, disable the option as it is often the main culprit of low volume issue on your AirPods
+- Check to see if you have Low Power mode enabled; if it is, disable the option as it is often the main culprit of low volume issues on your AirPods

-- Some alternative troubleshooting options can include calibrating your AirPods along with your iPhone models, setting both ear-buds to have the same volume, disabling the equalizer (EQ) settings, checking the Volume Limit (Reduce Loud Sounds) option.
+- Some alternative troubleshooting options can include calibrating your AirPods and your iPhone models, setting both earbuds to have the same volume, disabling the equalizer (EQ) settings, and checking the Volume Limit (Reduce Loud Sounds) option.

-If you have the AirPods at your disposal, you must certainly use them for activities such as listening to music or certain news while either doing your work or simply jogging.
-This activity of listening could be hindered by the problem of your AirPods suddenly having low volumes.
+If you have the AirPods at your disposal, you must undoubtedly use them for activities such as listening to music or certain news while doing your work or simply jogging.
+This listening activity could be hindered by the problem of your AirPods suddenly having low volumes.

-Note: These methods are applicable for AirPods, 2nd generation of AirPods (AirPods2) along and AirPods Pro.
+Note: These methods are applicable for AirPods, the 2nd generation of AirPods (AirPods2), and AirPods Pro.

-As there aren’t any methods or ways to increase the volume of your AirPods itself, all you can do is turn up the volume of your iPhone.
+As there aren’t any methods or ways to increase the volume of your AirPods, all you can do is turn up the volume of your iPhone.

-To do that, you can simply press the volume buttons placed on your iPhone or by going to the control center by swiping up and increasing the volume from the volume icon.
+To do that, you can press the volume buttons placed on your iPhone or go to the control center by swiping up and increasing the volume from the volume icon.

 If your AirPods are not charged enough, your volume levels could be low because of low battery levels.

-Make sure to put your AirPods in the charging case for at least two hours, even one hour should be enough to get them charged up enough to play properly without turning off suddenly.
+Make sure to put your AirPods in the charging case for at least two hours; even one hour should be enough to get them charged up enough to play correctly without turning off suddenly.